 - Alcoholic drinks contain water, but drinking alcohol increases the amount of water you lose as urine, so drinks with a high alcohol content, such as wines and spirits, are not the best choice to stay hydrated.
 Normal strength beers, lagers and ciders also cause an increased loss of water as urine.
 However, because they are more dilute, drinking them causes a net gain in water overall.
-It is still important to keep alcohol consumption within the recommended limits (no more than 2-3 units per day for women and no more than 3-4 units per day for men).
+It is still important to keep alcohol consumption within the recommended limits (no more than 14 units per week for both men and women).

 - Food - it may be a surprise to learn that we get on average 20% of our total water intake from food!
 Some foods have a high water content, especially fruits and vegetables, which are usually more than 80% water.
 Foods like soups and stews, which have lots of water added during preparation, also are a source of water.
 So food can provide extra water, on top of the 6-8 glasses of fluid you should drink a day.

 How can I tell if I am getting enough water?